-Learn in this video how to make flour dumplings from scratch by using authentic Hungarian self-rising flour dumplings recipe from grandma!
+Learn in this cooking video how to make flour dumplings from scratch using authentic Hungarian self-rising flour dumplings recipe from grandma!

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?

 2) 3-4 tbsp of all-purpose flour